reiz/ansible_training/003_vagrant_prov_ansible/README.md

 vagrant ssh
 ```

-Double check if the NTP process is running:
+Double check if the Nginx process is running:

 ```
-ps -ef | grep ntp
+ps -ef | grep nginx
 ```

-If everything worked out you should see the NTPD process running, which
+If everything worked out you should see the nginx process running, which
 is defined in the playbook.yml.

 Now lets run just the provisioning process again, without rebuilding the whole VM.